Joseph Triay: Political career and controversy

 At the height of Franco's campaign against Gibraltar in his attempt to claim its sovereignty during the 1960s, J.E. was involved in great controversy when he, as one of the group calling themselves the Doves advocated a political settlement with Spain and made contact with the Spanish Government of the time.
 The Gibraltarian public reaction was to revolt, bringing about the worst and most violent riot in its recent history.
 The Triay & Triay chambers were ransacked and J.E. suffered a petrol bomb attack to his home shortly after the publication of a letter advocating such political settlement.
-His family were inside whilst the attack took place but no-one was harmed.
+His family were inside while the attack took place but no-one was harmed.
 His yacht, the Patricia E, was the subject of an arson attack a few months later.

 Triay was involved in local politics during the 1970s.
 He stood for the 1976 election, as an independent, and in the 1980 election, as leader of the Party for the Autonomy of Gibraltar.
 He later concentrated on his law practice and never spoke again publicly about politics.